 Strength itself does not guarantee high performances as many people might think.

 Resistance training focused on the improvement of fast-twitch muscle fibres and explosive power requires an intensity of exercise close to one’s maximum to guarantee stimulation of all, namely FTG (glycolytic) muscle fibres/fast-twitch muscle fibres.
-The movement must be always at least 90% of one’s maximum power output measured in watts (Hamar & Bosco, 1994).
+The movement must always be at least 90% of one’s maximum power output measured in watts (Hamar & Bosco, 1994).

 By engaging in training where exercises are performed on at least 90% of one’s maximum power output, athletes are able to recover much faster and the chance of getting injured is much lower than if they were performing each rep close to 1RM.

 The utilisation of such philosophy, supported by TENDO, substantially increases the efficiency of resistance training and contributes to exceptional results of top athletes.

 Try it yourself and let us know what you think.